 Admission Requirements & Application Process

-The application to the Psychology Doctoral Program for Fall 2019 will become available the first week in October 2018.
-The application deadline for receipt of all materials listed below is December 1, 2018.
+The application to the Psychology Doctoral Program for Fall 2019 is now open (link available below).
+The application deadline for receipt of all materials is December 1, 2018.

 To prepare for the Fall 2019 application cycle:

 - Take the GRE (Graduate Record Exam).
 The GRE General Test (verbal, quantitative, analytical/writing) is required of all applicants.
 The GRE Subject Test is not required.
 Applicants should take the general exam no later than November 1st to allow time for the official results to arrive before the December 1st application deadline.
 It can take up to 5 weeks for us to receive results, please plan accordingly as we do not receive electronic scores.
 The code for the University of Oregon is 4846 and the code for the Department of Psychology is 2016.
 Both codes must be used.
 Lack of official GRE scores is the top reason for incomplete applications.

 - Take the TOEFL (international applicants only).
 International applicants for whom English is a second language must have their TOEFL scores sent directly to the University of Oregon.
 The Department of Psychology and University of Oregon require a minimum score of 575 for paper-based test OR 88 for the Internet-based (iBT) version OR 7.0 for the IELTS exam.
 Please have official results sent to the University using Code 4846.